jprchlik/sigmoid_selector/README.md

 Finally, to subtract from the image in physical units and derive the background for the FWHM the pixel size is converted to arcsec.

 After all computation are recorded, the program does some classification.
-First, the program asks for the sigmiod ID number.
+First, the program asks for the sigmoid ID number.
 It will show you a best guess identification number based on previous identification, but you should verify it is correct before entering.
 In addtion, it will return an AR number based on the nearest AR from the HEK +/-7days.
 Again you should not blindly follow the returned number and verify by eye especially if many AR are in the region.